matiue/Linux-tools/Linux-tune/README.md

 ## [temp-tune-desktop](https://github.com/matiue/Linux-tools/blob/main/Linux-tune/temp-tune-desktop.sh):
-Arch linux is always considered as a Raw linux, unlike some other distros arch does not provide any tuning or pre tweak for increasing performance. this script will be a try to do some performance optimization for desktop usage of Arch linux.
+Arch Linux is often regarded as a "raw" Linux distribution unlike many other distros, it comes without any built-in tuning or performance tweaks.
+This script is an attempt to introduce performance optimizations tailored for desktop use on Arch Linux.
+In the future, similar scripts will also be provided for various server use cases. some considerations:
-Along side that, it will provude the same scritps for different servers usages in future. some considerations: